tdjames1/FAIR4RS_repos_dois/learners/setup.md

 FIXME: place any data you want learners to use in `episodes/data` and then use
        a relative link ( [data zip file](data/lesson-data.zip) ) to provide a link to it, replacing the example.com link.

--->
+Have created the folder 'data' under episodes in case we do want to provide a test/example dataset for use -->
 Download the [data zip file](https://example.com/FIXME) and unzip it to your Desktop